‘Leaving Neverland’: HBO Releases New Trailer For Controversial Michael Jackson Documentary

 “I want to be able to speak the truth as loud as I had to speak the lie for so long.”

 James Safechuck sued the Jackson estate in 2014, claiming Michael Jackson had sexually abused him when he was a child.
 His claims were also dismissed.
-In both of Robson and Safechuck’s cases, the court ruled that they had filed too late after Jackson’s death and would not be able to claim any of his estate.
+In both Robson and Safechuck’s cases, the court ruled that they had filed too late after Jackson’s death and would not be able to claim any of his estates.

 You can view the brand new trailer for HBO’s Leaving Neverland below.